 Sometimes it just isn’t possible to get your car sheltered during a hailstorm.
 If you’re lucky, the storm is mild and the hailstones are relatively small.
-If you’re not so fortunate, your vehicle will get pelted with thousands of golf-ball-sized ice chunks that leave craters on your hood and roof.
+If you’re not so fortunate, your vehicle will get pelted with thousands of golf-ball-sized ice chunks that will leave craters on your hood and roof.

 The cost to fix hail damage on your car will depend on the severity of the damage.
 If there are a few or possibly even several small dents left by the hail, you can save a boatload of money with a DIY repair.

-To fix the dents yourself you’ll need some relatively inexpensive dent-removal tools that are designed specifically to repair hail dents.
+To fix the dents yourself, you’ll need some relatively inexpensive dent-removal tools that are designed specifically to repair hail dents.
 Dent-removal tools are generally either pulling style or rod style.

 Rod Style Tools